 12 residents were successfully reintegrated in the community, of which 8 completed sewing training and decided to run their own business within their communities, 2 continued their higher education, one at Pedagogy training College and one realistic drawing at Savannakhet Fine Arts School.
 2 returned home to help their families.

 In July 2021 we conducted “REFRESH” Small Business & Marketing Training for Sengsavang beneficiaries who are soon to or have re-integrated into their village communities.
 There were 30 trainees, 22 tailors and 8 beauticians, coming from 9 districts in Savannakhet province.
 Training consisted of marketing and finance.

 Trainee feedback – “It is good opportunity to have attend the workshop so we have learnt and get knowledge of marketing, advertisement online, service, introducing products, photography and promotion.”

 “We have leant to know what is a network, simple cashbook management, monthly income and expenses (personal and business cost) planning from small for bigger business in the future, know how to attract customers while in the same area there are many same businesses.”

 “Knowledge and experience from this workshop some we have known and many we haven’t known but this is what to improve our self and our products for the better way in the future.”

 We hope to bring back more beneficiaries for this type of training, to update their skills, grow their network and strengthen their existing businesses.

-All the successful work that the organization could achieve in the 2015 wouldn’t be possible without funding from our generous donors.
-We are looking forward to support at least as many vulnerable girls and women in 2016, if not more.
+All of this successful work wouldn’t be possible without funding from our generous donors.
+We are looking forward to support at least as many vulnerable girls and women in 2021-2, if not more.